peteroupc/CBOR/docs/PeterO.PrecisionContext.md

 <b>Parameters:</b>

- * <i>precision</i>: The maximum number of digits a number can have, or 0 for an unlimited number of digits.
+ * <i>precision</i>: The maximum number of digits a number can have, or 0 for an unlimited umber of digits.

  * <i>rounding</i>: The rounding mode to use when a number can't fit the given precision.